stanford-ssi/balloons/HABEES/README.md

 8. GPS successful set to flight mode.
 9. Compression of data frame into bitstream for comms.
 10. RockBlock command parsing for satcomms uplink.

-####TODO
-1. Watchdog to prevent main thread halt.
-2. APRS downlink with Dorji.
+11. APRS downlink with Dorji.
-3. CAN communication of current state through payload interface
+12. CAN communication of current state through payload interface
+13. Watchdog to prevent main thread halt.